Consultant, developer, teacher

 Custom development

 From a one-page presentation to the information system holding your company together.
-I own the work from design through deployment to the maintenance nobody wants to do.
+I own the work from design through deployment to the maintenance.

 I teach people to think about code, not just copy it.
 Good for beginners, juniors at your company, or enthusiasts who want to finally understand why it doesn't work.